Page 8 - Archangel

 Northern Ireland graveyard.

-higher which defied death itself.
-Until now.
+higher which defied death itself – until now.

 Standing in a Catholic graveyard, Skye thought it ironic that Collins

 disguised as service to God for decades.
-Belfast’s torrential gusher soaked
+Belfast’s torrential gusher

 As introduction and baptism by fire, PFW threw MacIain and Collins